SMKSmith/web-scraping-challenge/README.md

 Deliverable 2: Scrape and analyze Mars weather data, which exists in a table

-### Files
-Download the following files to help you get started:

-Module 11 Challenge filesLinks to an external site.

 Instructions
 Part 1: Scrape Titles and Preview Text from Mars News